-- Eligibility Criteria.
-Applicants meeting specific program qualifications shall be eligible for appointment to Gundersen's accredited or unaccredited graduate medical education program.
-Specific eligibility requirements as directed by individual program accrediting body guidelines will be followed. - 2.
-Commitment to Diversity: Each GME program, in partnership with Gundersen, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows, faculty members, senior administrative staff members, and other relevant members of our academic community.
+- 2. Commitment to Diversity: Consistent with ACGME Common Program Requirement I.C, Each ACGME accredited program, in partnership with Gundersen, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows, faculty members, senior administrative staff members, and other relevant members of our academic community.
 Gundersen Health System has a formal Diversity, Equity and Inclusion program with appointed leadership with a 5 year strategic plan (2023-2028) which is outlined at https://gundersenhealth.sharepoint.com/sites/DiversityEquityInclusion - 3.
-Resident/Fellow Contract.
-Successful applicants are required to execute and deliver a standard form residency/fellowship contract, incorporating terms and conditions acceptable to Gundersen.
-Residents/fellows are appointed for a one-year term, subject only to the right of Gundersen to terminate or extend the relationship in accordance with the terms and conditions of the residency contract and applicable Gundersen policies. - B. REAPPOINTMENT.
-Eligibility for reappointment to Gundersen's GME programs for additional one-year terms depends upon several factors.
-If a resident/fellow meets the criteria listed below, the Program Director may certify the resident/fellow as eligible for reappointment.
-The applicable governing boards of Gundersen, upon the recommendation of the Vice President/ Designated Institutional Official, shall have final authority over decisions to reappoint residents/fellows for additional one-year terms.
-Factors considered in reappointment of a resident/fellow include, but area not limited to, the following: - 1.
-The resident/fellow's overall job performance and satisfactory completion of all training requirements/components. - 2.
-Compliance with the current residency/fellowship contract. - 3.
-Compliance with Gundersen policies. - 4.
-The availability of a sufficient number of resident/fellow positions. - 5.
-Continuation of Gundersen's accredited GME program. - 6.
-The financial capacity of Gundersen. - 7.
-Furtherance of Gundersen's medical education goals. - C. REDUCTION OR TERMINATION OF RESIDENCY/FELLOWSHIP PROGRAMS.
-If it becomes necessary for Gundersen to terminate or reduce the size of its GME program, Residents/Fellows will be notified as soon as possible.
-In such event, Gundersen will make every effort to: - 1.
-Allow residents/fellows already in the program to complete their education - 2.
-Assist displaced residents/fellows in identifying a residency/fellowship program in which they can continue their education.
+Resident/Fellow Selection Process.
+Eligible candidates are selected for appointments based upon their aptitude, academic credentials, personal characteristics, and interpersonal communication skills, as well as their ability and preparedness to benefit from the residency/fellowship program to which they are appointed.
+As previously noted, Gundersen participates in the National Resident Matching Program. - 4.
+Resident/Fellow Appointments.
+Successful applicants are required to execute and deliver a standard form residency/fellowship Contract, incorporating terms and conditions acceptable to Gundersen.
+Residents/Fellows are appointed for a one-year term, subject only to the right of Gundersen to terminate or extend the relationship in accordance with the terms and conditions of the residency/fellowship contract and applicable Gundersen policies. - B. REAPPOINTMENT.
+Eligibility for reappointment to Gundersen's graduate medical education program for additional one-year terms depends upon several factors including, without limitation, the following: - The resident/fellow's overall job performance, including compliance with the residency Contract, compliance with Gundersen policies, and satisfactory completion of all training components. - 2.
+The availability of a sufficient number of resident/fellow positions. - 3.
+Continuation of Gundersen's accredited graduate medical education program. - 4.
+Continuation of Gundersen's accreditation by the American Council on Graduate Medical Education (ACGME).

+- 5. The financial ability of Gundersen. - 6.
+Furtherance of Gundersen's medical education goals.